Whether you need a first birthday cake, classroom cupcakes, or just an easy dessert for the family…

-We use our KitchenAid Stand Mixer (affililate) because it gets the flour lumps out well.
+We use our KitchenAid Stand Mixer (affiliate) because it gets the flour lumps out well.

-Bake approximately 20-30 minutes in the oven until the cake springs back to the touch or a toothpick comes out clean.
+Bake approximately 20-30 minutes until the cake springs back to the touch or a toothpick comes out clean from the center.

 Time varies depending on the pan you use.